OSGeo/grass-website/content/news/2022_06_05_Results_student_grant_Caitlin.md

 When the project ended, we realized there were still a lot of ways we could make the integration of GRASS GIS and Jupyter better, from small bug fixes in the existing classes to adding visualization classes for space-time datasets.
-That fall, Vaclav Petras wrote Map3D, a 3D sibling to Map for making simple in-line PNG renderings and further improved session handling.
+That fall, Vaclav Petras wrote *Map3D*, a 3D sibling to *Map* for making simple in-line PNG renderings and further improved session handling.

 Inspired by my GSoC experience and now with a list of things to improve,